Cat and Kitten Crafts for Kids

 How to Make Three Little Kittens Preschool Craft and Matching Game:

-1. Print out the Patterns for the Eyes, Nose, Arms, and Tongue (Printing Problems?) and cut them out.
+1. Print out the eyes, nose, arms and tongue pattern and cut them out.
 Color the nose and tongue pink.

-2. Print out the Cat Face Pattern (Printing Problems?) and use it as a template to cut a paper plate to make the cats face.
+2. Print out the cat face pattern and use it as a template to cut a paper plate to make the cats face.
 Use the pattern to cut just the ear shapes out of another paper plate for the back of the head.
 Glue the two paper plates together (top to top) to make the face.

 6. Read your children the poem about the three little kittens that lost their mittens.
 (You can find it on Enchanted Learning.)
 Then play a mitten matching game.
 Place all the mittens on the floor or table spread out in front of your children.
 Let them take turns finding matching mittens and gluing a set their kitten.

-Extensions - You can also use this activity to reinforce other learning skills by using the blank mitten patterns: Mitten Pattern Blank (Printing Problems?)
+Extensions - You can also use this activity to reinforce other learning skills by using the blank mitten patterns.

 1. Matching Numbers - Make pairs of mittens with matching numbers.